Add CMS Element

 Similar to creating a new custom element via plugin, this guide describes how to create a new custom element via an app.
 Creating a new element requires the Meteor Admin SDK.

-In this example, you will build a scenario where a shop manager can configure a link to display a Dailymotion video.
+The example demonstrates a scenario where a shop manager can configure a video ID to display a Dailymotion video.

 Target structure

-When the extension is complete, the file structure will look like this:
+When the app is complete, the file structure will look like this:

 ├── base